nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

 Memory layout configuration
 ---------------------------

-The Partition Manager is specific to the |NCS|.
+The memory layout configuration is provided by the :ref:`partition_manager` script, specific to the |NCS|.

-If enabled, it provides the memory layout configuration.
+The script must be enabled to provide the memory layout configuration.
-The layout is impacted by various elements, such as Kconfig configuration options or the presence of child images.
+It is impacted by various elements, such as Kconfig configuration options or the presence of child images.
 Partition Manager ensures that all required partitions are in the correct place and have the correct size.

 If enabled, the memory layout can be controlled in the following ways: